LSSTDESC/rail/docs/source/development/contribute_to_rail.rst

 Similar to the installation process, depending on how you want to contribute to RAIL, you will be contributing to one or more of the RAIL packages.

-In all cases, begin by following the developer installation instructions :ref:`Developer Installation` and follow the contribution workflow instructions below.
+In all cases, begin by following the :ref:`developer installation instructions <Developer Installation>` and follow the contribution workflow instructions below.

 Contribution workflow